Seton Hall Pirates men's soccer

 The Seton Hall Pirates men's soccer team represents Seton Hall University in all NCAA Division I men's college soccer competitions.
-The program was founded in 1928, and currently competes in the Big East Conference.
+The program was founded in 1928 –being coached by Tom O' Connor– and currently competes in the Big East Conference.
 Seton Hall is currently coached by Andreas Lindberg and play their home matches at Owen T. Carroll Field in South Orange, New Jersey.